Graduate Student Meetings

-Please join us on Saturday, April 8, 2017 at Santa Barbara Botanic Garden for the Society's annual banquet and the 26th Graduate Student Symposium.
+Please join us on Saturday, April 6, 2019 at Cal Poly, San Luis Obispo for the Society's annual banquet and the 27th Graduate Student Symposium.
 The Symposium is open to the public.
-We are now accepting abstracts from students at any level.Submit Abstract

 As part of the Symposium, we will be offering the following two field trips: